“The only true wisdom is in knowing you know nothing.” ~ Socrates

 My spirit team and ancestors gave me a new assignment to create my Tending the Witch Wound program and begin to explore the conversation of decolonization from a cultural perspective and acknowledgement of a meta-pattern of disharmony (and disembodiment) that is present for all colonized peoples.
 This assignment was also informed by a series of clairvoyant visions of energetic patterns that I had been receiving in my clinical practice with clients.
 So far this program has acted as a healing spell and a gift for me to create and teach.
 I’m not sure where it’s taking me, but it feels alive.

-I also continued my on-going education and training, seeking out a lot of online training from teachers and healers who are themselves synthesizers of medicine ways (again see lineage list below).
+I also continued my on-going education and training, seeking out a lot of online training from teachers and healers who are themselves synthesizers of medicine ways – as well as continued on-going in-person mentorship in the areas of anti-racism, ancestral healing, shamanic practice, somatics, and ritual within the local community.
+(Again see lineage list below)

 2 0 1 9

-In my studies, I am very focused on developing my skills with ancestral connection and healing, somatic and embodiment work, subtle energy perception and manipulation, channeling, creative personal expression, sound healing, ritual – and continuing to dig into the history/herstory of the European witch hunts, the rise of capitalism, and the colonization of body/land/culture.
+In my current studies and skill development, I am very focused on sweetening and deepening my ancestral connection, somatic and embodiment work, subtle energy perception and manipulation, channeling (including full trance channeling), working with plant/fungi/mineral/earth-based allies (especially those considered toxic), creative personal expression, sound healing and music/art/words as medicine, ritual, decolonization work, direct and indirect activism – and continuing to dig into the history/herstory/theirstory of the European witch hunts, the rise of capitalism, and the colonization of body/land/culture.
+I’m doing a lot of listening to BIPOC and GNC folx and integrating.

-I am also on the co-creation team that is organizing the Come-UNITY Village at this year’s Spirit Weavers Gathering, which is an effort dedicated to creating brave space for equity work within the gathering.
+I am on the co-creation team that organized the Come-UNITY Village at Spirit Weavers Gathering, which is an effort dedicated to creating brave space for equity work within the gathering.
+I also taught and held space for anti-racism and social justice work at the Origins Gathering.

-On a fun note, I release my first solo album Deer and the Snow on the full moon eclipse in January under the name Scinnlaece and have begun the process of recording a second album (projected release late summer 2019).
+On a fun note, I released my first solo album DEER AND THE SNOW on the full moon eclipse in January under the name Scinnlaece (which means witch or more accurately veiled healer in Old English) and will release my follow up album THE GARDEN on Friday, September 13th on the full moon in pisces.
 It’s magical and I’m very proud to share it with you.

 To be continued….